yusuf38bcs-oss/yusuf38bcs-oss.github.io/index.md

     Welcome to the <strong>Synaptic Bridge</strong> — where biology transcends textbooks and becomes a framework for leadership, cognition, human behaviour, self-discovery, and life itself.
   cta_label: "Enter The Cognitive System"
   cta_url: "/categories/zoology/"
-intro:
-  - excerpt: >
-      Biology is not merely the study of life.
-It is the architecture of adaptation, intelligence, systems, evolution, leadership, and consciousness.
 classes: wide
 ---